 Weisheng Xie dives deep into how a trained AAE model (three hidden layers for encoder/decoder and discriminator) on the unlabeled data extracts the latent vectors from the encoder and evaluates the representation with t-SNE; the latent vector was then fed to to a Gaussian mixture model (GMM) to come up with a number of clusters.
 The data within each cluster shows a strong latent connection.
 This method serves as an effective and efficient step, in which AAE helps capture the intrinsic features from the complex data (i.e., a good representation) to model the risk factors.
 With clustering, it helps us narrow a huge volume of intricate data down to a limited size of groups.

-A quick test on the data gathered from one of our promotions in 2018, we examined 37 of those groups and found 609 accounts that already in our blacklist, another 3100 accounts on our watch list and found an unseen fraud pattern which is more valuable to us.
-One problem of AAE though ( and also most of the other deep learning networks), is that the results remain unexplainable, which means we cannot directly use AAE to come up with decisions, but it’s shown that AAE has good representation of high dimensional data, with which we exploit to have a good clustering and further analyze the data and discover a certain undiscovered fraud patterns.
-Moreover, from the test result, it also helped cut the false alarm rate by 6%
+A quick test on the data gathered from one of the promotions in 2018, 37 of those groups were examined and the company found 609 accounts that were already in its blacklist, another 3100 accounts on its watch list, and found an unseen fraud pattern which is more valuable.
+One problem of AAE, though (and also most of the other deep learning networks), is that the results remain unexplainable, which means the company cannot directly use AAE to come up with decisions, but it’s shown that AAE has good representation of high dimensional data, which is exploited to have a good clustering and further analyze the data and discover certain undiscovered fraud patterns.
+Moreover, from the test result, it also helped cut the false alarm rate by 6%.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org